adil200/time-series-analysis/README.md

 ## Acknowledgments

-The code and techniques used in this project are inspired by various tutorials and resources on time series analysis and LSTM networks.
+Various tutorials and resources inspire the code and techniques used in this project on time series analysis and LSTM networks.